MarkC-b3d/FSTools/README.md

 November 2019 will continue to be small additions, code cleanup along with code compliance audit and review.

+This is just some of the features I want FSTools to have in the future.

 - [ ] An FSTools menu for riggers / animators to use.
 - [ ] Render presets menu.
 - [ ] Preferences menu for users to toggle between pie menus and layout menu operators.